VitaHEX-Games/HexFlow-Launcher/README.md

 'RetroFlow Launcher' is the app you will use to browse games.
 'RetroFlow Adrenaline launcher' is needed for launching Playstation and PSP games.

-#### 2. Add your retro games to RetroFlow

-Launch RetroFlow for the first time, RetroFlow will create the folders where you can save your games.

-Once it's finshed loading; close RetroFlow and copy your favourite retro games into the relevant subfolders below:

-    ux0:/data/RetroFlow/ROMS/

-**Tip:**
-It's important that your roms are named using the no-intro file naming convention, e.g. "Game Name (USA)" , otherwise cover images won't be found.

-#### 3. For PSP games, please rename using Leecherman's tool
+#### 2. For PSP games, please rename your ISO files using Leecherman's tool

 Please rename PSP ISO files using Leecherman's [PSP ISO Renamer tool](https://sites.google.com/site/theleecherman/PSPISORenamer) using the following parameters: